Germinating Seeds in Paper Towel: A Step-by-Step Guide

-- 1 How to Germinate Seeds in Paper Towels: A Step-by-Step Guide
+- 1 Germinating Seeds in Paper Towel: A Step-by-Step Guide

-- 2 What are the pros and cons of germinating seeds through the paper towel method?
+- 5 What are the pros and cons of germinating seeds in the paper towel method?

-How to Germinate Seeds in Paper Towels: A Step-by-Step Guide
+Germinating Seeds in Paper Towel: A Step-by-Step Guide

 There are 3 distinct features that make paper towels advantageous for germinating seeds.